 (f) the club ensures that its constitution and rules, as approved by the Director, are not contravened.

-(5) Subject to subsection (6), where a club has as one of its principal objects the conduct of a sport a person who is on any day visiting the club —
+(5) Subject to subsection (6), a person who is on any day visiting a club (the “host club”) as a member or an official of another club —

-(a) as a member or an official of, or a person assisting, a team that is to contest a pre-arranged event in that sport on that day; or
+(a) that is to engage in a pre-arranged event with the host club conducted for the purposes of one of the host club’s principal objects; or

-(b) at the invitation of a member, to engage in that sport on that day,
+(b) that is to hold a pre-arranged function at the host club involving the use of the host club’s sporting facilities,

-may for the purposes of this Act be taken to be a person who is accorded temporary membership on that day in accordance with rules approved by the Director.
+may, for the purposes of this Act, be taken to be a person who is accorded temporary membership of the host club on that day in accordance with rules approved by the Director.

 (6) Where the Director is satisfied that the circumstances so require the Director may impose a condition on the licence requiring a club specifically to seek the approval of the Director before admitting persons to temporary membership.